Our School App Stay connected on the go...

 University and Apprenticeship Evening:

-As part of our Careers Education programme, we will holding a ‘University and Apprenticeship’ evening on 4th March 2020 for students and parents.
+As part of our Careers Education programme, we usually hold a ‘University and Apprenticeship’ evening for students and parents (further information on dates to follow).
 The aim of the event is to provide our students with the opportunity to: